 Serving suggestions for Thiakry

-We served our spiced cous cous pudding with grilled pineapple, shredded coconut and additional yogurt.
-However, thiakry works well with any kind of fresh or dried fruit, including mango, banana or dried apricot.
-If you were serving this for dessert, you could also sub the yogurt for cream to make it a little more indulgent.
+Thiakry is lovely served with grilled pineapple, shredded coconut and yogurt.
+However, you can serve this with any kind of fresh or dried fruit, including mango, banana or dried apricot.

 Thiakry: Spiced Cous Cous Pudding with Grilled Pineapple